Aharonov-Bohm interference as a probe of Majorana fermions: The Kitaev nanowire

 \subsection{Signatures of Majorana fermions and the zero bias anomaly}

 A signature of MZMs in the electrical response of these systems is the existence of a zero-bias anomaly (ZBA) that is topologically protected~\cite{Das2012}.
 This ZBA is a conduction mode at $E/t = 0$ that results from the zero-energy ground state of the MZMs.
 Fig.~\ref{fig:1dchain_spectrum_delta1_mu2o5} shows the transmission probability for the 1D Kitaev nanowire in the topologically trivial and the topologically non-trivial regime.
 The figure shows the transmission probability for a particle through the Kitaev nanowire at $E/t = 0$, with on-site potentials $\mu/t = 1$ ($\mu/t < 2$, topologically non-trivial) and $\mu/t = 3$ ($\mu/t > 2$, topologically trivial).
 The presence of a non-zero probability for transmission of a particle at $E/t = 0$ when $\mu/t = 1$ is characteristic of the ZBA\cite{Mourik2012}.
+Here the width of the zero energy peak in the transmission probability is directly related to the strength of the coupling to the device, $\tau$.
+As $\tau$ increases there is a stronger connection between the device and the leads, which creates a broader resonance peak\cite{Datta}.
 In the topologically trivial regime ($\mu/t = 3$) there is no zero energy peak as all states of the Hamiltonian fall outside of the energy gap, as seen in Fig.~\ref{fig:1dchain_spectrum_delta1_mu2o5}.